Adelic line bundles on quasi-projective varieties: Restricted analytic spaces

-Let $X$ be a projective variety over $\QQ$.
-One can also check that our notion of nef adelic line bundles over $X/\ZZ$ agrees with our notion of strongly nef adelic line bundles over $X/\ZZ$.
-They also agree with the notion of ``semipositive'' in \cite{Zha2}.
+Let $X$ be a projective variety over a number field $K$.
+One can also check that nefness in $\wh\Picc(X)$ (defined in \S\ref{app sec adelic}), nefness in $\wh\Picc(X/\ZZ)$, and strong nefness in $\wh\Picc(X/\ZZ)$ are equivalent.
+Then the notions of integrable adelic line bundles in these two categories are also equivalent.

+\begin{rmk} The restricted analytic space $X^\ran$ seems very artificial, but it has a functorial interpretation in terms of the Gelfand spectrum.
+Let $X$ be a projective variety over a number field $K$.
+We call an adelic line bundle $\OL$ on $X$ \emph{vertical} if the underlying line bundle $L$ is isomorphic to the trivial line bundle $\CO_X$.
+Then the space $V(X)=\bigoplus_v C(X_v^\an)$ exactly consists of the functions $(-\log\|1\|_v)_v$ for all vertical adelic line bundles $\OL$ on $X$.
+This can be viewed as a space of ``vertical adelic divisors" on $X$.
+Moreover, $V(X)$ has a natural ring structure.
+It is complete under the natural topology, where a sequence $f_i=(f_{i,v})_v$ converges to $f=(f_v)_v$ if there is a finite set $S$ of places of $\QQ$ such that $f_{i,v}=f_v$=0 for all $v\notin S$, and that $f_{i,v}$ converges to $f_v$ for places $v$.
+Then we have

+Here ``$\Hom$" denotes the set of continuous ring homomorphisms, and the first isomorphism is by Gelfand spectrum. \end{rmk}

-\subsubsection{Function field case}
+\subsection{Function field case}

 Let $k$ be any field.
 Let $X$ be a scheme over $k$.
 Recall that the analytic space $X^\an=(X/k)^\an$ is (Zariski locally) given by multiplicative semi-norms trivial over $k$.
-To define a restricted subspace of $X^\an$ as in the arithmetic case, we need an extra data to get a global field.
+To define a restricted subspace of $X^\an$ as in the arithmetic case, we need extra data to get a global field.
 This fits the setting at the end of \S\ref{sec adelic general}.